-In order to appreciate this attitude, we must not bypass the testimony of our living body.
-It is important to see that both go hand in hand: Allowing ourselves to see the other beings as persons with needs, and allowing our own being to be a person with needs, not only with abstract cognition.
-If we accept ourselves as feeling, yearning, knowing being, we cannot stop from accepting the others in this new experience.
+In order to appreciate this attitude we must not bypass the testimony of our living body.
+We have to be considerate of the bodies of other beings, but we also need to take our own seriously.
+It is important to see that both requirements go hand in hand: Allowing ourselves to see other beings as persons with needs helps us to accept that our own being is a person with needs too, not only abstract cognition.
+Consenting to the "soft animal of your body" (Oliver 1994) softens us.
+If we accept ourselves as feeling, yearning, knowing beings, we cannot stop from accepting others in this new experience.